-Task Output (provide electronically) Preparation Review and reconcile 2023 valuations and data collected to be used for the 2024 valuation.
+Task Output (provide electronically) Pre Stage 1 Attend a pre-stage 1 meeting to establish priorities for the forthcoming general valuation and areas requiring improvement Details to be incorporated into the Stage 1 report Preparation Review and reconcile 2025 valuations and data collected to be used for the 2026 valuation.
 Ensure that SMGs are comprised of property types with similar attributes derived from analysed and recognisable criteria e.g. similar planning constraints.
-Using the VGV templates: discuss any anomalies in the 2023 valuation data identified in the review list each SMG, its type (e.g. residential, commercial) and the number of assessments in each SMG. Ğ Research amended legislation, court decisions, planning amendments and industry developments that may impact upon the 2024 valuation.
-Briefly describe how any of these factors may affect the 2024 valuation.
+Research amended Using the VGV templates: discuss any anomalies in the 2025 valuation data identified in the review list each SMG, its type (e.g. residential, commercial) and the number of assessments in each SMG. legislation, court decisions, planning amendments and industry developments that may impact upon the 2026 valuation 2026 valuation.
 Valuers may seek guidance from VGV as to any preferred valuation approach/principle where necessary.
-SMG Determine SMGs requiring priority attention in the 2024 valuation.
+SMG Determine SMGs requiring priority attention in the 2026 valuation.
 List and justify any changes required to be made to SMG composition.
-List SMGs requiring focus in order of priority Nominated Properties List the nominated properties to be valued as high risk properties (HRP).
+List SMGs requiring focus in order of priority Nominated Properties List the nominated properties to be valued as high- risk properties (HRP).
 Provide a list of the nominated properties to be valued as HRPs, including assessment number(s), property name, AVPCC, brief description of the properties and nominated valuer.
 Project plan Provide the project plan.
-The project plan must address SMGs identified as needing priority review in 2024.
-Priority must be allocated to SMGs that: • were identified as needing priority review in 2024. • return results outside tolerances for statistical tests. • show under or overvaluation on the tracking graphs (+/-20 per cent). • had multiple objections.
-Provide an updated project plan as per Appendix H for all stages of the 2024 valuation that shows the completion dates for all SMGs and those SMGs to be inspected.
+The project plan must address SMGs identified as needing priority review in 2026.
+Priority must be allocated to SMGs that: were identified as needing priority review in 2026.
+Provide an updated project plan as per Appendix H for all stages of the 2025 valuation that shows the completion dates for all SMGs and those SMGs to be inspected.
 The project plan may be reviewed during the valuation (in consultation with the valuation contract manager) to account for changed priorities, discovery of data or valuation anomalies.

-Statutory declaration Make statutory declaration to the valuation authority that the valuation and return will be impartial and true, as required under Section 13DH and 13O of the Act.
+Task Output (provide electronically) return results outside tolerances for statistical tests. show under or overvaluation on the tracking graphs (+/-20 per cent). had multiple objections.
+Statutory declaration Make statutory declaration to the Valuer- General that the valuation and return will be impartial and true, as required under Section 13DH and 13O of the Act.
 Provide a copy of signed statutory declaration

-2.2 Stage 2 Analysis - inspections, data accumulation, analysis and modelling
+2.2.
+Stage 2 Analysis - inspections, data accumulation, analysis and modelling

-To be completed no later than 30 November 2023
+To be completed no later than 30 November 2025